AnoMalNet: Outlier Detection based Malaria Cell Image Classification Method Leveraging Deep Autoencoder: Literature Review

 \section{Literature Review}

-There have been quite a few research in the field of Malaria cell image classification.
+There have been quite a few research in the field of malaria cell image classification.
 In the initial section of the review, we are going to discuss some of those.
+Later on we will have a short discussion on various techniques that have been used for handling class imbalance issue.

-M. Raihan et al. used a bioorthogonal wavelet to reduce the image size to 72x72 resolution and extract the features \cite{b11}.
-Images were passed through a custom CNN with three convolutional layers and three Fully Connected (FC) layers.
-This CNN was used to extract the features from the first (FC) layer.
+Raihan and Nahid \cite{b11} used a bioorthogonal wavelet to reduce the image size to 72$\times$72 resolution and extract the features .
+Images were passed through a custom convolutional neural network (CNN) with three convolutional layers and three fully connected (FC) layers.
+This CNN was used to extract the features from the first FC layer.
 In this way, 768 features were found initially.
-The whale Optimization Algorithm (WOA) was used to select the optimal subset of features.
+The whale optimization algorithm (WOA) was used to select the optimal subset of features.
 Samples of these features were passed through the XGBoost algorithm.
 For set 1 with 768 features, XGBoost achieved 94.92\%, 94.34\%, 95.57\%, and 94.95\% and for set 2 with 365 features, the model achieved 94.78\%, 94.39\%, 95.21\%, and 94.80\% for accuracy, precision, recall, and F1 score respectively in the validation set.
 XGBoost model construction time was half for the second set due to a number of features being reduced.
-SHapley Additive exPlanations (SHAP) was used as a model explainability tool to assess the importance of the features\cite{b12}.
+Shapley additive explanations (SHAP) was used as a model explainability tool to assess the importance of the features \cite{b12}.

-In \cite{b13}, the authors reshaped the images into 50x50 resolution and the color consistency technique was applied to maintain the same illumination condition for all the images.
-A fast CNN model with 6 Convolution layers and 2 FC layers was deployed.
+In the research article of Narayannan \emph{et al}. \cite{b13}, reshaped the images into 50$\times$50 resolution and the color consistency technique was applied to maintain the same illumination condition for all the images.
+A fast CNN model with 6 convolution layers and 2 FC layers was deployed.
 Additionally, AlexNet, ResNet, VGG-16, and DenseNet with transfer learning from imagenet were deployed.
 Furthermore, the bag-of-features model using SVM was used.
 Among all these implemented models, DenseNet got the highest accuracy of 96.6\%.
-Meanwhile, A. S. B. Reddy et al. used a pre-trained ResNet with a sigmoid-enabled fully connected layer as the last layer\cite{b14}.
+Meanwhile, Reddy and Juliet \cite{b14} used a pre-trained ResNet with a sigmoid-enabled FC layer as the last layer.
 Apart from the last few layers, all the other layers were frozen during training.
 They achieved accuracies of 95.91\% and 95.4\% for training and validation respectively.
 The authors reported the existence of a test set in the experiment but no test result was reflected on it.